BioXiao/MRF_Platynereis_2014/README.md

-##Mean field Markov Random field with extended spatial parameters EM procedure.
+##Mean field Markov random field with extended spatial parameters EM procedure.
-The goal of the algorithm presented in this project is to estimate the parameters of a HMRF model with extended spatial dependencies through an EM procedure using mean field approximation (manuscript submitted for publication)
+The goal of the algorithm presented in this project is to estimate the parameters of a HMRF model with extended spatial dependencies through an EM procedure using mean field approximation in the case of binary gene expression data with a spatial reference (manuscript submitted for publication)

 `Jean-Baptiste Pettit 2014`